-As shown in the AMC example/template (Additional Greenhouse Effect), at each card corresponds a simple description, written on the back side of its physical printing, as well as a more detailed explanation written in the H5P resources.
+As shown in the AMC example/template (go to the H5P template link), at each card corresponds a simple description, written on the back side of its physical printing, as well as a more detailed explanation written in the H5P resources.
 This explanation is the result of in-depth documentary work, synthesizes the scientific information gathered and must present a consistent bibliography, respecting the rules of documentary citation.
-It is recommended to use, primarily, IPCC reports ([9]-[10]).
+It is recommended to use, primarily, IPCC reports ([10]-[11]).